How Hormones Interact with Receptor Sites

 There is no shortage of information and opinions concerning hormone treatments or the “best” way to test for hormone deficiencies, not to mention how to use hormones or confirm if a hormone intervention is working.
 However, upon reading Dr. Edward Friedman’s book, The New Testosterone Treatment: How You and Your Doctor Can Fight Breast Cancer, Prostate Cancer, and Alzheimer’s, it occurred to me that hormone receptors are really THE thing we should examine.
 Regardless of the testing method, the specific hormone, or its intended result, all hormone action occurs at the receptor sites.

-What are Hormone Receptors?
+What are Hormone Receptor Sites?

 Receptors are protein structures designed to snag passing hormones.
 Receptors for hormones that poke through the cell membrane are called membrane receptors.
-Other receptors are inside the cell (intracellular receptors) in the cytosol, and more receptors are in the cell nucleus.
+Other receptor sites are inside the cell (intracellular receptors) in the cytosol, and more receptors are in the cell nucleus.
 The number of receptors is not stagnant, and varies according to nutrients and the environment.

 Once a receptor captures a hormone, that cell receives instructions for an action, such as cell replication, manufacturing other proteins, moderating cell activity, and programming abnormal cell death.
 A single hormone can produce action within minutes of binding.
 Receptors manipulate the cell’s action by upregulating or down-regulating the production of proteins.

-Hormones Have Affinities
+Hormones Have Affinities for Certain Receptor Sites

-Conventional practitioners insist that as long as a hormone receptor receives a hormone–whether it is identical to the human hormone or not–all hormones and hormone-like substances should be considered equal.
+Conventional practitioners insist that as long as a hormone receptor site receives a hormone–whether it is identical to the human hormone or not–all hormones and hormone-like substances should be considered equal.
 This thinking completely ignores the research identifying different affinities for different hormone receptors.
 As an example, the hormone estriol is generally considered a weak estrogen.
 This is because the binding of estriol on a receptor, in comparison to estradiol binding on the same receptor, produces less response.

 In sharp contrast, the receptors for estrogen in the urinary tract, bladder, and vaginal tissue have a much greater affinity for estriol.
 A study published in the New England Journal of Medicine demonstrated dramatic differences in effectiveness in treating urinary tracts in elderly women with recurrent infection.
 Clinically, estriol also shines when treating vaginal dryness, outperforming estradiol and other estrogens.

 Even though receptors have affinities, they are not very discriminating about binding and can be affected by synthetic hormones as well as “the real thing.”
-Receptor activity can be blocked or accentuated.
+Receptor site activity can be blocked or accentuated.
 For example, medroxyprogesterone acetate, a progestin rather than real progesterone, not only interferes with progesterone receptors but can block testosterone and cortisol receptors too.
 Because testosterone has such a positive effect on potential breast and prostate cancer (see below), this could help explain why this synthetic hormone is so frequently associated with increases in breast cancer, as reported in the Women’s Health Initiative study.

 A Hormone Receptor Model